top of page

 When to Consider Professional Help

-• Symptoms significantly interfere with daily functioning
+• Your symptoms significantly interfere with daily functioning

 • You experience suicidal thoughts or engage in self-destructive behaviors